barnotas/microsoft_quantum_challange/README.md

-Deutsch-Jozsa algorithm resource estimation
+**Deutsch-Jozsa algorithm resource estimation using Q#.**

-We implemented Deutsch-Jozsa for resource estimation.
+We implemented Deutsch-Jozsa algorithm using Q# for resource estimation.
+The Deutsch-Jozsa algorithm is a quantum algorithm designed to determine whether a given Boolean function, is constant or balanced.
 This algorithm evaluates a number of queries to the oracle.
 With help of this algorithm, it is possible to decide whether a function has certain peroperty with single call of the function, instead of two calls that are necessary classically.
+This implementation includes three oracle functions to demonstrate the algorithm's application.

 Output of the algorithm
 Function 0 is constant.